Kurt's Questions (received via e-mail) with Wendy's replies:

 Yes, but the main vocoded portions were done BEFORE getting assigned to do the film, for the last mvmt of Beeth Symph #9, and Timesteps, nearly a year before working with Kubrick.
 The Ninth, m.
-IV, has a singing chorus -- so the suggestion to use a vocoder was automatically made by choosing to realize the piece.
+IV, has a singing chorus -- so the idea to use a vocoder was automatically made by choosing to realize the piece.
 At that time it was all unexplored territory, we were the first audacious (or just plain silly) enough to attempt this.
 Many have followed, so it must have been a decent idea.

 Question #3 -- Do you have any feelings, pro or con, about the pop culture baggage that's been attached to the sound of the vocoder as a result of some of the more popular, albeit arguably pretentious, uses of it in pop music?
 (I'm thinking about folks like Alan Parsons Project and Styx, not Kraftwerk or Laurie Anderson.)

 Not especially.
-Most pop stuff is done for commerce these days, isn't it, not any real artistic motive nor curiosity?
-They try whatever stands the best probability to make money.
-Simple.
-I'm not too excited to observe that, nor repeating what's been done very well already, so the topic isn't at all interesting.
-Just the use of a vocoder does not prove a connection more than trivial.
-Evenso, I did hear a few spots in Parson's early work, like the Poe, that used vocoding decently, if also somewhat, as you suggest, pretentiously.
-And Laurie Anderson's always inventive in her work, including experimenting with electronic voice effects.
+Most pop tracks are done for commerce these days, aren't they, not what we'd describe as artistic motive nor curiosity?
+The goal would be what's most likely to make money.
+That's fine.
+I'm not so excited to follow the obvious, nor to repeat what's been done very well already, personally, it's not too interesting.
+Just the use of a vocoder does not inherently make a connection more than trivial.
+Evenso, I do hear some examples in Parson's early work, like his Poe-themed album, that used vocoding well, if also slightly, as you suggest, pretentiously.
+And Laurie Anderson is always so inventive and effective in her work, including experimenting with electronic voice effects.

 Question #4 -- What kind of vocoder do/did you prefer?

-those and dear Harald Bode's design that Moog's good 16-band
+one, those and dear Harald Bode's design that

 Question #5 -- Several of the contemporary pop musicians I've spoken to for this piece mentioned using the vocoder on materials other than the voice, ie. rhythms and such.
 Have you ever experimented/worked in this area?

-I did this immediately after our first vocal uses, long before others "invented the same wheel".
-It can be effective.
-Best examples in my music are to be found all over "Beauty in the Beast", which will be rereleased in a new 20-bit version on ESD late this year.
+I did this immediately after our first vocal tracks, well before others followed a similar curiosity-lead path.
+It can be effective and novel.
+Best examples in my music are to be found all over "Beauty in the Beast", which has been released in a new 20-bit mastered CD.
 The notes to "BitB" mention a lot of the cases therein.
 Many of those organic sounding timbres that conjure good sampling or musique concrete, were created through the SPX 216, combining two completely different GDS sounds played simultaneously into another kind of hybrid.
 I found those especially exciting to discover.